Enagai-nagai/Election_Analysis/README.md

 #### Proposal to the election commission
 This script can be used for other elections as well such as senetorial districts and local elections.

-#### Senatorial districts
+#### Presidential Primary election
-In senatorial elections, 2 senators are elected from each state regardless of its population.
+In presidential primary elections, 2 candidates are selected from all the candidates running for state constitutional, US Congressional, and state legislative offices.
 We can use the following code to get the name of the 2 candidates who got the most votes.

-#To see the candidate who got the most votes
+#To see the candidate who got the most votes.
 candidate1st = max(candidate_votes, key=candidate_votes.get)
 #To see the candidate who got the second most votes
 candidate2nd = sorted(candidate_votes, key = candidate_votes.get)[-2]
 print(f"The winning candidates are {candidate1st} and {candidate2nd}" )

-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-Which county had the largest number of votes?
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
-Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.